intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 spatial domain.

-It is recommended that large grease value sets are allocated in protocol documents by defining a unique algorithm, this increases the chance that receiver greasing requirements are exercised.
+It is recommended that large grease value sets are allocated in protocol documents by defining a unique algorithm, to increase the chance that receiver greasing requirements are exercised.
 However, the choice of algorithm needs to consider the spread of values and the size of contiguous blocks between grease values.
 It is common for protocol extension designers to want to reserve